facebookresearch/fastText/docs/unsupervised-tutorials.md

 ## Conclusion

 In this tutorial, we show how to obtain word vectors from Wikipedia.
-This can be done for any language and you we provide [pre-trained models](https://fasttext.cc/docs/en/pretrained-vectors.html) with the default setting for 294 of them.
+This can be done for any language and we provide [pre-trained models](https://fasttext.cc/docs/en/pretrained-vectors.html) with the default setting for 294 of them.